northeastern-rc/rc-public-documentation/docs/source/using-discovery/bash.rst

    sudo add-apt-repository ppa:gnome-terminator
    sudo apt-get update
    sudo apt-get install terminator
 Windows Users
 -------------
 Windows users must install a terminal; you can visit Windows Apps and download the Windows Terminal directly from Microsoft (`Download Windows Terminal`_).

+Additionally, `Mobaxterm`_, an enhanced terminal for Windows with X11 server, tabbed SSH client, and network tools dubbed *the ultimate toolbox for remote computing*, is a great tool for connecting to the login node, explore the Discovery file system, and transfer files.
+Check out their `demo <https://mobaxterm.mobatek.net/demo.html>`_, `software features <https://mobaxterm.mobatek.net/features.html>`_, and `download <https://mobaxterm.mobatek.net/download.html>`_.

 Basic Commands
 =================